SeaHogs/tp/docs/UserGuide.md

 Welcome to **VitalConnect**, your all-in-one desktop application for efficient clinic management, optimized for both Command Line Interface (CLI) and Graphical User Interface (GUI).

-Designed to streamline your clinic management tasks, VitalConnect offers the speed of a CLI with the convenience of a GUI, allowing you to effortlessly organize your patient and appointments with just a few keystrokes.With its intuitive interface and robust features, you can add, delete, and search for appointments, track medical information, as well as check patient contact for communication with ease.
+Designed to streamline your clinic management tasks, VitalConnect offers the speed of a CLI with the convenience of a GUI, allowing you to effortlessly organize your patients and appointments with just a few keystrokes.
+With its intuitive interface and robust features, you can add, delete, and search for appointments, track medical information, as well as check patient contact for communication with ease.

 So, whether you're a busy professional juggling multiple appointments, VitalConnect is here to simplify your life.
-Let's dive in and explore how VitalConnect can revolutionize the way you manage your appointment and patient.
+Let's dive in and explore how VitalConnect can revolutionize the way you manage your appointments and patients.

 --------------------------------------------------------------------------------------------------------------------